-Selena Gomez's Comments About Trump's Family Separation Policy Are So Emotional
+Selena Gomez Spoke Out About Trump's Family Separation Policy & It's So Emotional

 On June 30, Selena Gomez attended the Hotel Transylvania 3: Summer Vacation premiere in Los Angeles, CA to promote her upcoming film.
 However, the night wasn't all fun and games for the movie star, because Selena Gomez's comments about Trump's family separation policy proves that she hasn't forgotten about today's political issues.
 You go, Selena.

 During the movie premiere, Gomez revealed that Trump's family separation policy has "affected" many people around her.
 "It's extremely disheartening," Gomez said.
 "There's a lot of confusion and anger.
 It's definitely been affecting so many people who are close to me."

 The recent crisis of separating immigrant children from their families at the border has resulted in the public organizing protests to fight against the Trump administration's "zero tolerance" immigration policy.
 Since these protests broke out, a number of celebrities, Gomez included, have spoken in favor of the fight to end this separation.
 On June 29, Gomez tweeted in support of the Keep Families Together Marches that took place on June 30.